deadlyvipers/dojo_rules/introduction.md

-Hi This is Satya Prasad updated
+github is working out to be fine